sqonk/phext-core/docs/api/arrays.md

 The values returned from the callback must be capable of being used as an array key (e.g. strings, numbers).
 This is done by a `var_is_stringable` check. `NULL` values are allowed but used to omit the associated item from any of the sets.

+- **array<mixed>** $array The flat array of items to be arranged into subsets.
-- **$callback** A callback method that will produce the varying results used to sort each element into its own set.
+- **callable** $callback A callback method that will produce the varying results used to sort each element into its own set.

 Callback format: `myFunc($value, $index) -> mixed`

-**Throws:**  UnexpectedValueException If the value returned from the callback is not capable of being used as an array key.
+**Throws:**  \UnexpectedValueException If the value returned from the callback is not capable of being used as an array key.

-**Returns:**  An array of arrays, one each for each different result returned from the callback.
+**Returns:**  array<mixed> An array of arrays, one each for each different result returned from the callback.

 Example Usage: